jlee55504/flashcard-o-matic-project/README.md

 # Flashcard-O-Matic Project

-An application that allows users to create, add, edit, and delete decks and cards in the decks used for studying.
+An application that allows users to create, add, edit, delete decks, and delete cards in the decks used for studying.

 ## Features
- - **Decks of Cards Management:** Create, update, and delete card decks.
+ - **Decks of Cards Management:** Creates, edits, and deletes card decks.
- - **Card Management:** Create, edit, and delete the cards in the decks.
+ - **Card Management:** Creates, edits, and deletes the cards in the decks.
- - **Study Ability:** Memorize the answers to the questions on the cards to prepare for tests.
+ - **Study Ability:** Memorize the answers to the problems on the cards to prepare for tests.
  - **User-friendly Interface:** Simple structured layout for easy navigation.

 ## Technologies Used